lumenbro/buybot/readme.md

 Backup: Save your secret key in a safe place (e.g., password manager).
 Liquidity: Ensure the asset has enough trading activity to avoid failed trades.

-In the .env file in the same folder as buybot.md, add the following per these instructions: example asset code: LMNR example issuer: GALUVE2YREE6NU4T2746XL7XORCEY5NVDJ7WADGWANUZWQJZ3PTP5PHB

-SECRET_KEY: Your Stellar secret key (starts with S, 56 characters long).
-ASSET_CODE: The code of the asset you want to trade (e.g., KXLM).
-ASSET_ISSUER: The public key of the asset’s issuer (starts with G, 56 characters long).
-TRADE_INTERVAL: Time between trades in seconds (e.g., 60 for 1 minute).
-BUY_ASSET_AMOUNT: Amount of the asset to buy per trade (e.g., 10 for 10 units of the asset).
-SELL_ASSET_AMOUNT: Amount of the asset to sell per trade (e.g., 10 for 10 units of the asset
-BUY_SELL_CYCLE: Controls the buy/sell pattern:
-    1: Buy, sell, buy, sell (alternating).
-    2: Buy, buy, sell, buy, buy, sell.
-    0: Sell only (no buys).
-    -1: Buy only (no sells).